 "I feel truly blessed to teach the grades I love in a Christ-centered environment," Mrs. Grimsley says.
 "My goal is that every student will love learning and look forward to coming to school.
 I pray they each will realize how much their teachers care for them and more importantly, that they have a Savior in Heaven who loves them more than they can possibly know."

 Megan Mocca, Music

 Ms. Mocca has several years of experience directing school vocal and bell choirs.
 In addition, she has served as the music director for multiple churches throughout her college career.
 Her expertise has played a valuable role in establishing a bell choir at Holland Adventist Academy and in broadening students' vocal choir education and performance skills.

 B.S.
 Elementary Education, Minor in Physical Education

-Mrs. Pittman has eight years of experience serving as a substitute teacher and several additional years of experience serving as an art therapist for students in grades K-6.
+Mrs. Pittman has nine years of experience serving as a substitute teacher and several additional years of experience serving as an art therapist for students in grades K-6.
 She is passionate about sports and teaching students how to care for their bodies through physical education and positive choices.

 Cynthia Brooks, Kindergarten Aide

 Ms. Brooks has 17 years of experience as a registered nurse.
 She loves working with children and has played an active role as a Sabbath School teacher, children's program coordinator, and assistant director of the Adventurer program at the Grand Haven Seventh-day Adventist Church.
 As a kindergarten aide, she hopes to give back through the ministry of winning souls through Adventist education.